CS340-21/oss/jlemon3.md

 - the number of PRs open and closed
 - the project milestones and releases.

+My criteria to determine if they are accepting contributions include exploring:
+- the number of contributors
+- the number of issues open and closed
+- the activity on the issues and author responses

 ## Marley (instance 321)

 This is a bundle of gaming console emulators for the x86_64 Linux platform, licensed under the GPL-3.0 License.
 It stands for